 This test collects dust samples to analyze for mold DNA.
 It identifies specific mold species and toxins present in the home.

 The Environmental Relative Moldiness Index (ERMI) test gathers dust samples and analyzes them for mold DNA.
-It provides a moldiness score compared to homes across the U.S. While useful for understanding the mold history of a home, ERMI can be misleading post-remediation, as mold DNA can persist even after treatment.
+It provides a moldiness score compared to homes across the U.S. While useful for understanding the mold history of a home, ERMI can be misleading post-remediation, as mold DNA can persist even after it has been denatured.

 A simple method where tape is pressed against a moldy surface to collect samples for lab analysis.
 It can help confirm the presence of mold on visible surfaces.